 What about mealtimes?

 Dogs receive two meals every day.
 Breakfast is at 8:00 am and dinner is at 6:00 pm.
 Please provide your dog’s regular food, pre-measured and separated in Ziploc-type bags or individual washable containers for each meal.
 You may also bring canned or other food to supplement your dog’s meals.
-We also offer Life’s Abundance Premium Health Food for purchase during your dog’s visit.
+We also offer premium kibble for purchase during your dog’s visit.

 Why would I choose Two Rock Dog Ranch instead of another ‘group play’ facility?